Seasons of the Witch: Beltane Oracle

 This is a beautifully designed book and card deck set.
 Each of the 44 cards in this oracle deck is a seed of spiritual guidance – inspired by ancient Beltane themes – to find answers to your most profound questions.
 The accompanying guidebook features original poetry from Juliet Diaz that doubles as invocations for magick and ritual.

 Beltane is a Celtic festival celebrated on May 1st.
 It marks the beginning of summer and is a time of fertility, growth, and renewal.
-The festival has roots in ancient pagan traditions.
-It is still celebrated by many modern-day Wiccans and other neo-pagan groups.
+The festival has roots in ancient pagan traditions, but it is still celebrated by many modern-day Wiccans and other neo-pagan groups.
 It is traditionally associated with bonfires, dancing, and feasting.
 Today, we’ll be looking at a deck that fits perfectly into this time of year.

-Seasons of the Witch: Beltane Oracle is part of a series inspired by the Wheel of the Year, which marks the changing of seasons and various pagan festivals throughout the year.
+Seasons of the Witch: Beltane Oracle is part of a series inspired by the Wheel of the Year, which marks the changing of seasons and celebrates various pagan festivals throughout the year.
 The series offers a stunning collection of decks celebrating the Earth’s ever-changing cycles.
-As you collect these decks, you’ll get a divination tool that helps you connect with your inner self and allows you to tap into the Earth’s natural energy.
+As you collect these decks, you’ll acquire not only a divination tool but also a spiritual companion that helps you connect with your inner self and allows you to tap into the Earth’s natural energy.
 While most decks in this series are already available, some have yet to be published.
 Regardless, each deck in this series is a work of art that captures the beauty and essence of nature.

 ProsCons